zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part2.md

 ####Domain management

 The domain management basically solves these tasks:

-  1. Introducing new domains into the system
+  1. Introducing new domains (metadata) into the system
   2. Tracking entities in protodata and assigning them to existing domains (online or offline tagging)
   3. Indexing
   4. Building networks on top of the entities in a domain (relationship management)
-  5. Mediating communication between applications and domain (connection management, queries etc.)
+  5. Mediating the communication between applications and domain (connection management, queries etc.)

 These tasks may remind a database engine, which de-facto is in a broader sense of the term.
+At the time of writing this article I am not aware of any technology that would address these requirements optimally.

 The domain management should avoid any shuffling or copying of data.
-There is always only one instance of a data entity stored in the protodata, even if the entity may belong to several domains.
-These domains may represent the entity in different shapes so as to make its usage easier for applications, however, under the hood, it is always the same entity instance playing various roles only.
-This is important in order to avoid the so-called object schizophrenia, which is often a result of the layered architecture.
+There is always only one instance of a data entity in the protodata, even if the entity may belong to several domains.
+These domains may represent the entity in different shapes so as to make its usage easier for domain applications, however, under the hood, it is always the same entity instance playing various roles only.

-At the time of writing this article I am not aware of any technology that would address these requirements optimally.

-TODO: Avoiding Object Schizophrenia
+The domain also *animates* its entities by attaching characteristic behavior to them.
+For instance, if the domain consists of pictures, every picture entity would be enhanced by methods for editing, such as resizing, rotating, applying various effect filters etc. It is important to emphasize, that this enhancement is restricted to the scope of the picture domain only.
+So if an entity belonging to domain `A` belongs also to domain B, the enhancements of the entity made in `A` are not seen in `B` and vice versa.
+And of course, this does not guarantee that changes of the entity's state made in `A` through its enhancement are not seen in `B`.

 ####Development tools